-Impressive performance using an innovative approach to SMP
+• Impressive performance using an innovative approach to SMP

-Your server supports up to two Intel Pentium III microprocessors.
+Your server supports up to two Pentium III microprocessors.
 Your server comes with one microprocessor installed; you can install an additional microprocessor to enhance performance and provide SMP capability.

-Large data-storage and hot-swap capabilities
+• Large data-storage and hot-swap capabilities

-All models of the server support up to three hot-swap hard disk drives.
-This hotswap feature enables you to remove and replace hard disk drives without turning off the server.
-A 3-Pack hard-disk drive option is available to add an additional three drive bays.
+All models of the server support up to six hot-swap hard disk drives.
+This hot-swap feature enables you to remove and replace hard disk drives without turning off the server.